 Those gas transportation costs that BVES had limited discretion to control were managed consistent with the objective of minimizing costs to BVES’ ratepayers.
 This testimony demonstrates that BVES acted prudently in procuring gas transportation services to produce energy at the BVPP and the associated costs were reasonable.

-Gas Contracts Prudently Administered
+C. Gas Contracts Prudently Administered

 BVES monitors the compliance of its counterparty under gas contracts executed by BVES.
 This activity generally includes (i) verifying that the counterparty is complying with contract terms, including any credit support and collateral requirements; (ii) verifying that billing and payments are accurate and consistent with the terms of the contract; (iii) reviewing interruptions of service and force majeure events, if any; (iv) renegotiating contract provisions as necessary due to changed circumstances or conditions; and (v) resolving disputes.